 The term antique is used rather loosely these days and often ends up reflecting the age of the person using it more than a hard and fast definition.
 To a teenager, for example, a kitchen tool or gadget from the 1960s seems “antique," while a senior adult might see antiques as the many objects they used or saw in the homes of their parents and grandparents as a child.

 In purist terms, however, and according to the "official" definition issued by the United States Customs Service, antiques have traditionally been considered items with at least 100 years of age under their belts.
 That means the scale slides every year as more objects grow older and fit into that timeframe.

 Even so, this can still be a controversial topic among antique dealers, authors, and many seasoned appraisal experts.

 Differing Opinions Among "Experts"

-Some experts look more at high style and uppercrust design when deeming an object to be antique.
-They see antiques as "masterpieces" of design and of only the highest quality.
+Some experts look more at the high style and uppercrust design when deeming an object to be antique.
+They see antiques as "masterpieces" of design and only the highest quality.
 With this assessment, everything from primitive furniture of all ages to faceless Amish rag dolls from the late 1900s would not be considered to be antiques regardless of the rarity of the items in question.
 Many other authors and experts disagree with these folks (including the writer of this article).

-One way to look at this conundrum is the dividing line drawn where styles dramatically changed from a old-fashioned look toward the modern.
+One way to look at this conundrum is the dividing line drawn where styles dramatically changed from an old-fashioned look toward the modern.
 Hemlines were shortened and simplified, and angular Art Deco design was the all the rage during the 1920s moving into the 1930s.
 These fashion and design developments with a forward-thinking bend, among others during this transitional period, provide a stark contrast to the elaborate styles seen during the Edwardian, Victorian, and Colonial periods witnessed in the previous decades to centuries.